EmiliaPsach/ROS2-Infrastructure-Stack/README.md

 [Emilia Psacharopoulos](https://github.com/EmiliaPsach)

-*Note*: At the time of completing this coding challenge, I gad recently bought a new Mac M4 and attempted to install ROS 2 on it.
+*Note*: At the time of completing this coding challenge, I had recently bought a new Mac M4 and attempted to install ROS 2 on it.
 However, because Macs are not not super compatible with ROS 2 yet, I borrowed somebody else's Ubuntu laptop and forgot to sign in on their git, which is why all my commits are from "joshsilv".

 ## Documentation suite